Cooking with Wood

 When cooking over live fire, picking the right fuel source is as important as choosing what food to prepare.
 The fuel you select will impact the final flavor of your meal and even plays a role in cleanup.
+Check out the tips below on cooking with wood.

 Rule number one – never use lighter fluid.
 While the flammable liquid gets fires going quickly, the gas-like aroma produces an unpleasant flavor.
 Also, even after the fire is out, that residual smell can linger in your fire pit.
 It’s just best to avoid it.